Kuadrant/multicluster-gateway-controller/docs/dns-policy.md

 ##### Regions supported by GCP CLoud DNS

-To see all regions supported by GCP Cloud DNS please see the offical (documtation)[https://cloud.google.com/compute/docs/regions-zones]
+To see all regions supported by GCP Cloud DNS, please see the official (documentation)[https://cloud.google.com/compute/docs/regions-zones]